-K. C. Zachariah is Honorary Professor at the Centre for Development Studies, Thiruvananthapuram, Kerala.
+K. C. Zachariah was a Honorary Professor at the Centre for Development Studies, Thiruvananthapuram, Kerala.
 He was a senior demographer at the World Bank, from 1971 to 1989, Washington DC, the United Nations expert on demography at the Cairo Demographic Centre (1966–70) and Deputy Director, International Institute for Population Sciences, Mumbai (1957–1966).
 He holds a PhD in Sociology from the University of Pennsylvania (USA) and has six decades of research experience.
 He has also co-ordinated six major migration surveys in Kerala since 1998 and has published extensively in national and international journals on social, economic and demographic implications of international migration.

 S. Irudaya Rajan was a Former Professor at the Centre for Development Studies (CDS), Kerala (close 40 years of post-graduate experience) Currently, he is the chair of the KNOMAD (The Global Knowledge Partnership on Migration and Development,)World Bank working group on internal migration and urbanization.
 He is one of the expert committee members to advise the Government of Kerala on Covid-19.
 He has published in international journals on social, economic, demographic, psychological and political implications of migration on individuals, community, economy and society.
 He is the editor of the annual series India Migration Report since 2010 and South Asia Migration Report since 2017 published by Routledge.
 Founder Editor in Chief, Migration and Devleopment (Taylor and Francis).